vdaas/vald/docs/user/architecture.md

 #### Vald Replication Manager Agent

 Vald Replication Manager Agent recovers the specific backup cache to the specific Vald Agent.
-It retrieves the target backup from the `Vald Compressor` and recovers it to the newly created `Vald Agent`.
+It retrieves the target backup from the Vald Compressor and recovers it to the newly created Vald Agent.

 #### Vald Replication Manager Controller